quanterall/HaskellMaterials/basics/05-error-handling.md

 ##### `handle`, `handleIO` and `handleAny`

-These are really just versions of `catch` that take the handler as the first argument.
-The use case for these is mostly obvious.
-It's good to know about them if the handling code fits this pattern better.
+These are really just versions of `catch{IO,Any}` that take the handler as the first argument.
+When we have a small handler or just a function, we can put the expression that we are catching within last, making it nicer to use when we have a big expression hanging off the end.
 The above `catch` example becomes:

 ```haskell
 configuration <- handle handleConfigurationFileReadError $ getConfigurationFromFile path